-Managing and Using MariaDB in ServBay
+Managing and Using MariaDB Databases in ServBay

 Installing and Configuring MariaDB

-Starting and Managing the MariaDB Service
+Starting and Managing MariaDB Services

 Using the ServBay Management Platform

-- Open the main ServBay interface.
+- Open the ServBay main interface.

 Using the servbayctl